amir-mo1999/coding-challenge/README.md

 ## Local Setup

 Make sure you have Python installed on your system.
-Then run the following.
+Then run the following commands:

 1. Create the virtual environment: